 When Else Have Prices Been as High

 Prices fluctuate often, however, depending on many factors.
 High gas prices are caused by high crude oil prices.
-Oil costs account for 72 percent of the price of gasoline.
-The remaining 28 percent comes from distribution, refining, and taxes, which are more stable.
-When oil prices rise, you can expect to see the price of gas rise at the pump six weeks later.
+In November 2018, oil costs accounted for 54 percent of the price of regular gasoline.
+The remaining 46 percent comes from distribution and marketing, refining, and taxes, which are more stable.
+When oil prices rise, you can expect to see the price of gas to eventually rise at the pump.

 Geopolitical events impact oil prices, which in turn affect gasoline prices.
 On May 10, 2018, global oil prices reached $80 per barrel.
 It followed the U.S. decision to pull out of the Iran nuclear agreement and reinstate sanctions.
-Production in Iran is expected to drop.
-In addition, Libya and Venezuela are facing limited production.
+Production in Iran dropped through the end of 2018.
+In addition, Libya and Venezuela faced limited production.
 Oil prices also rose after the November 30, 2017, Organization of the Petroleum Exporting Countries’ meeting.
 The members agreed to keep production cuts through 2018.
-The Energy Information Administration forecasts that oil prices will average $73 a barrel in the second half of 2018 and $74 a barrel in 2019.

 Three Causes of High Gas Prices

 The three major causes of high gas prices are supply and demand, commodities traders, and the value of the dollar.
 These are also the determinants of oil prices.